 On top of these privileges, the fellow will receive an official IPNA training certificate.

-Learn more about the IPNA fellowship program and its impact at the presentation given by Fellowship Commitee chair Paulo Koch-Nogueira at the IPNA Congress in Venice.
+Learn more about the IPNA fellowship program and its impact at the presentation given by former Fellowship Commitee chair Paulo Koch-Nogueira at the IPNA Congress in Venice.